theadityasurana/NLP-Philosophical-Text-Classification/Philosophy-NLP-Text-Classification-master/README.md

 - adding additional texts to the corpus, especially those associated with Stoicism, eastern philosophy (Confucianism, Taoism, Buddhism), and contemporary political movements.
 - building a recommender system to recommend books or other media based on a user's philosophical leanings.

-Thank you for your interest.
-If you are interested in contributing to the project or have questions about it, please feel free to email me at kcalizadeh@gmail.com or to reach out on Twitter - @aslidsiksoraksi.